 Well after what has been one of the busiest months of the year, August has come to an end.
 We’ve had some amazing cars come into stock and some absolutely incredible cars sadly go in such a short period of time.

 Last month was a very significant one for our little garage.
 I am delighted to say that we sold our Fiat Dino Spider and she now resides in Biarritz.
-This beautiful car has become another piece of Deane Motors history.
-From being the first car to sit inside our brand new showroom back on Christmas Eve last year, to being the star of our latest and most viewed ‘get out and drive’ video earlier this year, which had a whopping 20k views over all our social media platforms.
+This beautiful car has become another piece of Deane Motors history when it starred in our latest and most viewed ‘get out and drive’ video earlier this year, which had a whopping 20k views over all our social media platforms.
 A special mention to my good friend Neil Kavanagh for making me look almost as beautiful as the car, as I drove around Dublin city in the early hours of a beautiful Sunday morning.
 Most importantly, the little Dino got my one and only Orla to the hospital when she went into labor with our son Joe.
 The suggestion of a Dino related name didn’t go down well… Once we closed the deal, the pain staking task that is route planning came into play as all the while we had to factor in the delivery of our Corvette Stingray which had to be brought down to Perugia, Italy.
 So having planned out our trip myself and my dad set out on our way across Europe on an epic adventure.

 Of course, being the a glutton for punishment that I am, I could not help but purchase the most mint Lancia Fulvia that I have ever come across.
 Luckily myself and Shimo will have to return to Italy in a few weeks to drive her home.